The King's River

 Stage Manager.
 Silki Morrison

-"The King's River" is a newly composed community musical theatre led by professionals in 2 parts, both relating to the story of the discovery of the Sutton Hoo burial ship and the treasure.
+"The King's River" was a newly composed community musical theatre led by professionals in 2 parts, both relating to the story of the discovery of the Sutton Hoo burial ship and the treasure.

-The composer is Jana Rowland and the librettists are Sylvia Fairley and Dominic Shea.
+The composer was Jana Rowland and the librettists Sylvia Fairley and Dominic Shea.

-"The King's River" has been written specially to celebrate the opening of the development and the new community space and Longshed after more than 20 years of inactivity.
+"The King's River" was written specially to celebrate the opening of the development and the new community space and Longshed after more than 20 years of inactivity.